-There are several benefits enrollment software solutions out on the market.
-It’s not only critical to look for a solution that has specific features tailored to specific benefits needs; a great benefits management or enrollment solution should make a company more efficient, save on benefits costs or leakage, and help with compliance.
-To help navigate the process of selecting a great solution, we compiled a list of the four most important features needed in any potential benefits enrollment software
+There are a number of benefits enrollment software solutions on the market.
+A good benefits enrollment solution should make the enrollment process more efficient, save on benefits costs, trim leakage, and help with compliance.
+To help navigate the process of selecting an enrollment solution, we compiled a list of the 4 most important features to look for in benefits enrollment software.

 1. Decision Support Tools